 It sounded really interesting, and after a week I decided to try it out.
-I had nothing to lose, and I have been trying to lose weight for years.
-So I started with the "attack phase".
+I had "nothing to lose", as they say, but I really did need to lose some weight - I have been trying to lose weight for years.
+So I started with the the Dukan diet's "attack phase".
 The first day I tried it, I completely failed by noon.
 So I waited two days and tried again.
 It went much better the second time, as described here:

 I also made this video on the Dukan diet and obesity, which you may find helpful (and which also shows a "before" picture):

 My Dukan Diet articles have been read by millions.
 It really was a great experience.
 I was interviewed by ABC twice, I appeared on the Dr. Oz show, etc. But then let me tell you what happened next...

 This all sounds great.
 You can see that Phase 1 and Phase 2 went well for me.
 I did reach my target weight of 175 pounds after I started at 227.6 pounds, so I lost 52 pounds.
 You can see before and after photos here.
 I am now in the consolidation phase (phase 3) of the Dukan diet.

 So what happened in Phase 3?
 I would say that I am still learning to master Phase 3.
 Here are some thoughts.